peytoncordero/DRI25/html-css.md

         description: (Recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used.
 It is recommended that you also enable the [Live Server plugin](https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/).

 readings:
+    - "[Information Management: A Proposal](https://www.w3.org/History/1989/proposal.html) by Tim Berners-Lee.
+This concept paper, originally published in 1989 and converted to HTML format here, is the proposal that led to HTML.
+It is a foundational document of the Internet.
     - "[Introduction: Promises and Perils of Digital History](http://chnm.gmu.edu/digitalhistory/introduction/)"
     - "[Digital History: A Guide To Gathering, Preserving, and Presenting the Past on the Web](http://chnm.gmu.edu/digitalhistory/) by Daniel J. Cohen and Roy Rosenzweig provides clear introduction to what a life-cycle of web-based digital humanities project might look like.
 The book covers a variety of aspects of a website project from initial planning, to website design, and even cultivating an audience.
 Participants are welcome to read as much of this free online book as suits them.
 I highly recommend reading the [introduction](http://chnm.gmu.edu/digitalhistory/introduction/) which helpfully explains the affordances and difficulties of web-based digital projects."